samnzay/Kubernetes-for-DevOps/Memo.md

     So, all these information is stored in etcd cluster. ```What is not stored in etcd``` key value store, `is the actual application data`.
 For example if you have a database application running inside of a cluster, `the data will be stored somewhere else`, not in the etcd.

-    etcd is just a `Cluster State Information` which is used for master processes to communicate with the Worker processes and Vice-Versa.
+    `etcd` is just a `Cluster State Information` which is used for master processes to communicate with the Worker processes and vice-versa.